lorenadl/devcamp-portfolio/README.md

 # Devcamp Portfolio Application

-> This is a Ruby on Rails 5 application that allowes users to create theri own portfolios.
+> This is a Ruby on Rails 5 application that allowes users to create their own portfolios.

 ### Features